Heshbon/monty/README.md

  * @next: points to the next element of the stack (or queue) *
  * Description: doubly linked list node structure
- * for stack, queues, LIFO, FIFO Holberton project
+ * for stack, queues, LIFO, FIFO
  */
 typedef struct stack_s
 {